-TB Alliance is a not-for-profit organization dedicated to the discovery and development of better, faster-acting, and affordable tuberculosis drugs that are available to those who need them.
+TB Alliance is a not-for-profit organization dedicated to the discovery, development and delivery of better, faster-acting and affordable tuberculosis drugs that are available to those who need them.

 We envision a world where no one dies of tuberculosis.
 However, this cannot be achieved without improved, faster-acting, and affordable tuberculosis drug regimens that are available to all who need them.
 These new cures can bring renewed health, hope, and prosperity to millions.
 Since our inception in 2000, TB Alliance has led the global search for and development of new TB regimens, catalyzing the field and convening cross-sector partnerships to forge the progress that is urgently needed for better TB treatments.

 TB Alliance is a not-for-profit product development partnership (PDP), uniquely positioned to leverage a global network of public and private partners to most efficiently advance TB drug development.
 A PDP builds partnerships between the public, private, academic, and philanthropic sectors to drive the development of new products for underserved markets.
 PDPs retain direct management oversight of their projects, though much of the laboratory and clinical work is done though external research facilities and contractors.
 We combine the research and development expertise of our staff with the skills and resources of our partners to harness the most promising science wherever it may exist around the world.
 This model minimizes costs, including overhead and investments in infrastructure, while optimizing scientific capability to speed new TB drug development.
 Our business model and diverse partnerships allow TB Alliance to leverage additional partner services for every dollar invested in the TB Alliance.